 From the beginning the Task Force had to examine and decide the central values and process that guide the work and recommendations.
-Especially in line with what education means using The Furman Advantage model, it would be important that reflection was integrated throughout the process.
-A publicly-accessible online forum was set up to allow Task Force members to dialogue about what they were finding, rather than just doing the historical work alone.
+Using The Furman Advantage as a model, The Task Force committed to integrate reflection throughout the process.
+A publicly accessible online forum was set up to allow Task Force members to report and discuss what they were finding rather than just doing the historical work alone.
 The face-to-face and digital conversations allowed Task Force members to share their perceptions and hunches about each new finding.

 Events on campus also became a space for reflection.
-By planning an early-November speaker series in the fall, along with panel discussions and public lectures in the spring, the "Seeking Abraham" project provided students and faculty a chance to take in the information as the Task Force was hearing it or finding it, giving us all time to examine the information for ourselves and decide from our individual conscience what was right or wrong, either about others in the past or within ourselves in the present.
+By planning an early-November speaker series in the fall, along with panel discussions and public lectures in the spring, the "Seeking Abraham" project provided students and faculty a chance to take in the information as the Task Force was hearing it or finding it.
+This process gave us all time to examine the information for ourselves and decide from our individual consciences what was right or wrong, either about others in the past or within ourselves in the present.

-One thing that was abundantly clear to us was an examination and decision gap along racial lines.
-Many white students, for instance, have never engaged in activism regarding race and have only "needed" African-American history when it appeared on an Advanced Placement (AP) exam.
+One discovery that was abundantly clear to us was an examination and decision gap along racial lines.
+For instance, many white students have never engaged in activism regarding race and have only "needed" African-American history when it appeared on an Advanced Placement (AP) exam.
 While nearly 65 percent of African-American students initially thought this work was important, only 37 percent of white students agreed.
-Black history was deemed "sad" and as something avoided, so that diversity or progress could be achieved in a post-racial future.
+Black history was deemed "sad" and as something avoided so that diversity or progress could be achieved in a post-racial future.
 Still, overall, 80 percent of students found the work important, either highly or moderately so.